amirhosseinab/todo-list-js/README.md

 # TODO List (pure JavaScript)

-A simple TODO List using pure JavaScript just for practice ;)
+A simple TODO List using pure JavaScript just for practice :wink: